Overview: In this lesson, you will learn how to create and modify a basic wall element.

 Click here to watch

-The Polysolid tool lets you create wall solids by selecting a start point, an endpoint and entering a height.
-Note that, in BricsCAD BIM, always start by creating the geometry first and adding materials or compositions later.
+The Polysolid tool allows you to create wall solids by selecting a start point, an endpoint and entering a height.
+Note that, in BricsCAD BIM, you always start by creating the geometry first and adding materials or compositions later.
 This way there is no need to worry about details when modeling a preliminary design.